First Family (professional wrestling): World Wrestling Federation

-WCW stable
+World Championship Wrestling

 Many years later, after the demise of the Dungeon of Doom in World Championship Wrestling (WCW) in 1997, Hart resurrected the First Family concept the following year, bringing together several mid-card performers.
-This short-lived group featured entirely different wrestlers than the Memphis version of the '70s and included former Dungeon members.
+This short-lived group featured entirely different wrestlers than the Memphis version of the 1970s and included former Dungeon members.

-They frequently appeared on WCW programs including Monday Nitro and primarily feuded with Fit Finlay.
-Hugh Morrus and Brian Knobbs often tagged together, defeating members of Revolution at 1999's Fall Brawl and making a losing effort in a 3-way Tag Team Championship contest at Halloween Havoc.
+They frequently appeared on WCW programs including WCW Monday Nitro and primarily feuded with Fit Finlay.
+Hugh Morrus and Brian Knobbs often tagged together, defeating members of Revolution at 1999's Fall Brawl and making a losing effort in a three-way WCW World Tag Team Championship contest at Halloween Havoc.

 With an instrumental version of "The Zoo" as their entrance theme, the stable featured a variety of colorful wrestling personalities with unique ring styles: Jerry Flynn demonstrated martial arts strikes and submissions while Brian Knobbs utilized a rougher brawling style.
 Considering publicity photos were taken of the group, WCW's First Family was likely intended for a substantial run; however, according to Hart, the group quickly disbanded due to injuries sustained by numerous members as well as new bookers hired by WCW.
-In the aftermath of The First Family, Knobbs and Hart pursued WCW's hardcore scene that was on the rise in late 1999.
+In the aftermath of The First Family, Knobbs and Hart pursued WCW's hardcore scene that was on the rise in late-1999.